-This 7th episode of CS is titled, “The Spreading Tree “
+This episode is titled, “The Spreading Tree “

 Tertullian, pastor of the church of Carthage in North Africa, addressed unbelievers at the beginning of the 3rd C, saying à

 “We are but of yesterday, and yet we already fill your cities, islands, camps, your palace, senate and forum; we have left to you only your temples.”

 That introduces our theme for this episode; the expansion of the Faith in the early centuries.

 Writing in the middle of the 2nd C, Justin Martyr said,